Riverbank Precinct Code Amendment

 Kal Dennis

-Ekaterina over 2 years ago
+Ekaterina about 3 years ago

 Don't develop on the parklands

-Eugene over 2 years ago
+Eugene about 3 years ago

 I say STOP destroying our city!
 We don't need any more parlance etc ripped up so you can build more ugly monoliths!
 If you need money to rebuild sites, then budget for it like citizens have to do!

-Unhappy Brenda over 2 years ago
+Unhappy Brenda about 3 years ago

 We the citizens of South Australia do not want more sales of land around Adelaide to continue so that you can whack up another multi-storey ugly monolith; and we don't need any more bridges.
 If you are trying to raise money to fund other projects then budget for it.
 Stop wasting funds on more useless projects.

-Unhappy Brenda over 2 years ago
+Unhappy Brenda about 3 years ago

 I was passing by the riverbank the other day, and the view along the Torrens towards the west from KW Road was just beautiful.
 Now just picture this same view towards the west full of cafes and other buildings, and all that is left open is the small area of Elder Park.
 This would be a travesty to do this to such a beautiful area, and once it is gone under permanent buildings we will never get it back.